 A dedicated IP server is a server that only you use that gives you the same IP every time you connect.
 This is an essential feature for business owners.
 For example, if you want to run a website, you’ll need a static IP address, so people know where to find you consistently.
 It’s also handy for banking and online trading since some of these services ban accounts when they discover multiple IP addresses accessing your account.

 Dedicated IPs can also help you avoid VPN blocks on streaming sites.
 Since you’re the only one using the IP, it’ll be harder to detect that it’s been assigned to you by a VPN.
 Therefore, it’s more difficult to block.
 Plus, CyberGhost uses a token-based dedicated IP system.
 This just means that the company doesn’t know what your new dedicated IP is, which increases your security.

 However, I wouldn’t recommend them if you need better speeds.
 CyberGhost’s optimized servers were often faster during my tests, and it only has dedicated IPs in 5 countries (the UK, the US, Germany, France, and Canada).
 If you’re located far away from these locations, you’ll probably experience slower speeds.

-These servers are available for Windows, macOS, Android, and iOS and cost from $3.75/month extra depending on the length of your subscription.
+These servers are available for Windows, macOS, Android, and iOS, and cost from $2.50/month extra.
+The price is lower the longer your plan is.